Sharp transition for single polarons in the one-dimensional Su-Schrieffer-Heeger model

-We begin with results for the quasiparticle dispersion $E(k)$ and renormalization factor $Z(k)$ (Figs 1(a)-(d)).
+In the following we display results as functions of $\lambda$ in both the adiabatic regime (choosing $\omega_{ph}=0.5$), and the non-adiabatic regime (choosing $\omega_{ph}=3.0$).
+We begin with the quasiparticle dispersion $E(k)$ and renormalization factor $Z(k)$ (Figs 1(a)-(d)).
 One sees immediately that whatever the adiabaticity, the minimum of $E(k)$ is at $k=0$ for small $\lambda$, but at finite $k$ for large $\lambda$.
 At first glance, nevertheless, nothing unusual seems to happen to the ground state energy $E_{GS}(\lambda)$ at the critical value $\lambda_c$, where $k_{GS}$ first becomes non-zero (Fig. 1(e)).
 In fact, the curves in Fig. 1(e) look quite similar to those for Holstein polarons.